Please ensure Javascript is enabled for purposes of website accessibility

 Have you had your eyes checked recently?

 It can be difficult to gauge when you need a fresh eye check-up.
 Our eyes change as we get older and our prescription glasses need adjustment.
 We might not notice these differences until they bring us severe discomfort, making it difficult to complete everyday tasks or do things we enjoy.
-If left unattended, an outdated prescription can cause great damage.
+If left unattended, an outdated prescription can cause great damage so it is important to schedule routine eye exams.

 Campus Eye Group wants to help you see life clearly.
 As our patient, you will be treated with compassion, and we will help you get the glasses that you need in order to start living again.